πŸ—οΈ Garage Utilities Planning β€” Air, Vacuum, and Fume Extraction

 • OK for soldering or resin printer branches

-7. Permanent, Airtight Sealing Method (Before Drywall)
+7. Permanent, Airtight Sealing Method

-Use the industrial triple-seal method:
+Use the industrial triple-seal method at every joint:

 1. Slip-fit / crimped duct joint